 Once the FDA regulations are finalized, OTC hearing aids will likely be advertised and sold in local drug stores, big-box stores, online, via mail, and even in an audiologist’s office.

 Incorporating Over-the-Counter Hearing Aids Into Your Audiology Practices

-One advantage of this model is that if an OTC hearing aid does not meet a patient’s communication needs, or is no longer appropriate for a patient, you can recommend an amplification option that is more appropriate.
+This model is of benefit to the patient if an OTC HA does not meet a patient’s communication needs, or is no longer appropriate for a patient, the audiologist can recommend an amplification option that is more appropriate.
 This would be part of a continuum of care focused on a patient-centered hearing treatment plan.
 Each practice will need to determine what role the audiologist plays in this activity and/or what role is appropriate for an audiology assistant.
 These decisions would be made in the context of the state laws under which the audiologist practices.

-Alternatively, you may choose not to dispense OTC hearing aids but still elect to support patients who have purchased OTC hearing aids and are looking for assistance.
+Alternatively, you may choose not to dispense OTC HAs but still elect to support patients who have purchased OTC HAs and are looking for assistance.
 Again, each practice will have to consider if this support is provided by an audiologist or an audiology assistant.
 The patient should be made aware of the fees associated with these services.

-Members of the American Academy of Audiology can access a variety of recommendations and resources to aid in learning more about this process:
+Members of the American Academy of Audiology can access a variety of recommendations and resources to help in learning more about this process.

 - Navigating Your Practice Now that Mainstream Over-the-Counter Hearing Aids Are Coming

 - Embracing Change in Audiological Treatment: Over-the-Counter Hearing Devices